Doug McClure: Death

 On February 5, 1995, McClure died at age 59 from lung cancer in Sherman Oaks, California.
 On January 8 of that year, the actor was working on an episode of the television series One West Waikiki in Hawaii when he collapsed from an apparent stroke on the set.
 He was flown to Los Angeles for hospitalization.
-Doctors discovered that the lung cancer McClure had had for more than a year had spread to his liver and bones.
+Doctors discovered that the lung cancer which McClure had for more than a year had spread to his liver and bones.
 McClure was married to his fifth wife at the time of his death.
 He was divorced four times, including twice while he was performing on The Virginian.

 In popular culture

 Doug McClure and Troy Donahue served as inspiration for the name and certain character aspects of the character of Troy McClure on The Simpsons.
-Mike Reiss, executive producer of The Simpsons, said that Doug McClure's daughter informed him that Doug was a big fan of The Simpsons.
-She said that, while watching an episode, Doug saw the character Troy McClure on the show and said, "Are they making fun of me?"
-Doug said that he thought that the parody was funny, and his daughters would call him "Troy McClure" behind his back as a joke.
+Mike Reiss, executive producer of The Simpsons, said that McClure's daughter informed him that he was a big fan of The Simpsons.
+She said that, while watching an episode, McClure saw the character on the show and said, "Are they making fun of me?"
+McClure said that he thought that the parody was funny, and his daughters would call him "Troy McClure" behind his back as a joke.

-Doug McClure also inspired a short running gag in the British science fiction comedy series Red Dwarf in which Doug McClure is referenced several times as being the example of a terrible style of film, whom the main character Lister clearly loathes.
+McClure also inspired a short-running gag in the British science fiction comedy series Red Dwarf in which he is referenced several times as being an example of a terrible style of film, which the main character Lister clearly loathes.